wk19921225/wk19921225/README.md

 ### Hi there 👋 , I'm wk19921225

-- 🔭 I’m a frontend developer working on Baidu currently.
+- 🔭 I’m a frontend developer working on JD currently.
 - 😄 motto: Young people, complaint less, do more！

 <!--